connorjnel/ztm-python-dev/14-python-scripting/python-scripting.md

 - Function that generates a value of fixed length for each input it gets.
 - Used in hash tables, advanced data structure
 - The most common hash functions used in digital forensics are Message Digest 5 (MD5), and Secure Hashing Algorithm (SHA) 1 and 2.

+## Twitter Bot

+- Skipped because api wanted phone number, NFW, copied project code and watched instructions but not tested
+- Use tweepy library

+## SMS with PY